 Highlight the important details and make sure to back up any claim with the proper supporting information.
 For example, if your supervisor’s report is an account of a workplace issue or injury, you need to strike a balance between being thorough and being concise.
 Establish a flow of events so it is easier for the reader to follow.
 Timelines are crucial and set the tone of the report.
-Another scenario would be progress reports.
+Another scenario would be daily progress reports.
 If there are multiple members in a your team or department, you would have to organize your report in such a way that each member’s output is described and evaluated.

 Step 3: Give Recommendations

 Being a supervisor carries a certain amount of responsibility.
 You are not only accountable for the accomplishments and failures of your team members, you are there to ensure that they have the resources and assistance they need.
 For example, it is not enough for a manager to critique his or her staff’s final output.
 If there is significant room for improvement, the supervisor must also give his recommendations to help the employee learn and grow in that aspect.

 Like most reports, supervisor reports are not a one-time submission.
 It is a recurring and compulsory practice.
 Reports can be submitted weekly, monthly, or quarterly.
 In most office environments, one of the main functions of a supervisor is to keep tabs on team members.
 It is not enough to evaluate a person only once over a period of time.
 Consistency is key.
 To maximize growth and productivity within the work space, there must be regularity and consistency in reporting.
 This responsibility mainly falls on the supervisor or manager to help guide team members and point out areas of improvement.

 What is a supervisor report?